-- 62.1 A Divisional Committee may be given responsibility, in a Delegation Instrument, for any of the following: - a) setting, marking and grading the Institute's examinations in its Division under byelaw 69; - making, amending and revoking rules concerning the Institute's examinations in its Division under byelaw 69.2 provided these rules do not override or diminish the role of Council; - c) electing and admitting Fellows, Associates, Affiliated Members, graduates and subscribers of the Institute in its Division under byelaws 5, 6, 9, 18 and 20; - d) administering the affairs of the Institute in its Division including, but not limited to, determining from time to time the amounts of subscriptions, fees and any other payments payable to the Institute by members, students or others in its Division, and controlling all assets, liabilities, income and expenditure of the Institute in or related to its Division.
+- 63.1 A Divisional Committee may be given responsibility, in a Delegation Instrument, for any of the following: - a) setting, marking and grading the Institute's qualifying requirements in its Division under byelaw 69; - b) making, amending and revoking rules concerning the Institute's qualifying requirements in its Division under byelaw 69.2 provided these rules do not override or diminish the role of Council; - c) electing and admitting Fellows, Associates, Affiliated Members, graduates and subscribers of the Institute in its Division under byelaws 5, 6, 9, 18 and 20; - d) administering the affairs of the Institute in its Division including, but not limited to, determining from time to time the amounts of subscriptions, fees and any other payments payable to the Institute by members, students or others in its Division, and controlling all assets, liabilities, income and expenditure of the Institute in or related to its Division. - e) Managing disciplinary proceedings related to complaints against members in its Division.

-- 62.2 A written Delegation Instrument must be entered into between the Council and each Divisional Committee.
+- 63.2 A written Delegation Instrument must be entered into between the Council and each Divisional Committee.
 This must include: - a) acceptance that the Division is bound by the Charter and byelaws; - b) details of the powers which are delegated to the Division; and - c) a power for the Council to suspend or terminate individual powers which have been delegated to the Division (without prejudice to the Council's power to revoke the Delegation Instrument in its entirety), provided that assets designated as being for the use of a Division must continue to be used for the purposes of the Institute within that Division insofar as control of such assets reverts to the Council; and - d) a dispute resolution procedure which is to be implemented before the Delegation Instrument can be terminated.